menu

 Demographics

-The education level of Trenton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.44% of adults 25 and older in Trenton have a college degree.
+The percentage of adults in Trenton who are college-educated is close to the national average for all communities of 21.84%: 19.44% of the adults in Trenton have a bachelor's degree or advanced degree.

 Trenton is an extremely ethnically-diverse town.
 The people who call Trenton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trenton residents report their race to be Native American, followed by White.
 Trenton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 15.65% of the town’s residents.
 Important ancestries of people in Trenton include German, Norwegian, Irish, English, and French.